1960 Ethiopian coup attempt: Crown Prince Asfaw's address

-The next morning, after the members of the coup had secured control of most of Addis Ababa, Crown Prince Asfaw Wossen, read a proclamation on national radio.
+The next morning, after the members of the coup had secured control of most of Addis Ababa, Crown Prince Asfaw Wossen read a proclamation on national radio.
 It is disputed whether Asfaw's reading was sincere or coerced.
 The broadcast was the first time an Ethiopian leader had ever publicly decried the nations chronic social and economic problems.
 The crown prince declared that life for the average Ethiopian had not changed in three millennia and announced the masses were losing their patience.
 He proceeded to compare Ethiopia's lack of progress with some of the newly independent African states, stating the Ethiopia was being left behind.
 Prince Asfaw stressed further that the new government had his support and the backing of Ethiopia.

 The proclamation also announced the formation of a new government under the Crown Prince, and promised the start of a new era.
 In response, the students of Haile Selassie University demonstrated in support of the new government.

 Loyalists assert control

-The leaders of the coup obviously expected this demonstration would convince the other branches of the military to join them.
+The leaders of the coup expected this demonstration would convince the other branches of the military to join them.
 An uneasy 24 hours followed while the conspirators awaited developments.
 During this period Mengestu and his colleagues issued an 11-point programme of proposed reforms, and appointed as Prime Minister Ras Imru Haile Selassie and Major General Mulugeta Bulli, who was popular in the army, as Chief of Staff.
 Meanwhile, the loyalists within the military were able to come to a consensus on how to respond to this threat.
 (Clapham shows that the civilian leaders, who in previous coups that created new rulers of Ethiopia, had been effectively isolated from the military.
 Makonnen Habte-Wold, whose own intelligence network had uncovered this plot, was unable to do more than send frantic telegrams to his Emperor "until the coup took place and he was captured and shot.")
 Dejazmach Asrate Medhin Kassa, Major General Mared Mangesha, and the other loyalists spent their time more usefully; they secured the support of the tank squadron and the Imperial Ethiopian Air Force, both stationed within reach of the capital, and made up their initial shortage of troops by airlifting about 1,000 loyal soldiers in from outlying provinces; they also issued leaflets signed by Abuna Basilios, head of the Ethiopian Orthodox Tewahedo Church, which condemned the rebels as anti-religious traitors and called for loyalty to Haile Selassie.
 These leaflets are believed to have had a great effect on the uncommitted.